METS-Programme/ugandaemr-usermanual/upgrading.md

 ![Upgrade Successful](/images/upgrade/upgrade_successful.png)

-### Upgrading from OpenMRS 1.9.x
-The upgrade from 1.9.x requires the replacement of the WAR file using the steps below:

 ### Adding a new module
 A new module is usually added to provide new functionality and features that were not currently available.